← All posts

 The most interesting thing about this pattern isn't that it's the dominant failure mode — it's that all four issues can be fixed.
 Not by finding a better photographer.
 By applying basic professional portrait conventions: positioning the subject so the light is at 45° to their face, giving them a beat to think about something specific before the photo, correcting head tilt through direction, and cropping to the professional headshot standard.

-What this means for AI-generated headshots: this is the core argument for AI-generated headshots specifically built on studio training data.
-A properly-trained AI has internalized all four corrections.
-It won't generate dead eyes because its training set didn't have dead eyes.
+What this means for AI-generated headshots: this is the core argument for AI-generated headshots specifically built by people who actually run a studio.
+An AI built by photographers has internalized all four corrections.
+It won.t generate dead eyes because the people who built it know what dead eyes look like.
 It applies professional lighting by default.
 It crops to the standard.
 The subject never has to know any of this — they just upload selfies and receive headshots that don't suffer from the common failure mode.

 What AI can replicate, and what it can't